derailed/k9s/README.md

 ---

-## Custom Resource Navigations
+## Resource Jumps

-K9s allows you to define custom navigation shortcuts between Custom Resource Definitions (CRDs) and related resources.
-This is particularly useful for operators and custom controllers where you want to quickly navigate from one CRD to its related resources.
+K9s allows you to define custom jump shortcuts between Custom Resource Definitions (CRDs) and their related resources.
+This feature enables you to quickly jump from one CRD to its dependent or associated resources, similar to the built-in "jump to owner" behavior.

-By default, K9s provides built-in navigation for standard Kubernetes resources (e.g., Deployment → Pods, Node → Pods).
-With custom navigations, you can extend this behavior to your own CRDs without modifying k9s source code.
+By default, K9s provides built-in jumps for standard Kubernetes resources (e.g., Deployment → Pods, Node → Pods).
+With custom jumps, you can extend this behavior to your own CRDs without modifying k9s source code.

 To use this feature, create a configuration file at `$XDG_CONFIG_HOME/k9s/navigations.yaml`.